COMMITTED TO KEEPING OUR PATIENTS AND COMMUNITY SAFE & HEALTHY

 - Schedulers are helping us to space appointments.
 To support social distancing, we’re limiting the number of people in the reception area at one time.
 Limiting visits and visitors.

 - We ask that you come to your appointment alone.
 For minors or those with special needs, please contact your physician’s office in advance of the appointment.
-NO VISITORS are to accompany patients – including children and infants.
+VISITORS are NOT allowed to accompany patients to doctor’s visit – including children.

 - Everyone – including team members, providers and patients – are required to wear a mask or face covering when entering the clinic.
 Please bring your mask or face covering with you when you visit.